 Who are Aggressive People?

 Often known to be intimidating or petrifying, aggressive people may or may not be passive.
-Some behave negatively but passively resist it; some tend to be intoxicated, leading to aggressive behaviours.
+Some behave negatively but passively resist it; some tend to be intoxicated, leading to aggressive behaviors.

 Now, it’s not very difficult to spot aggressive people at work.
 However, check out some characteristics an aggressive person will have: